NORD gratefully acknowledges Maurice Godfrey, PhD, University of Nebraska Medical Center, for assistance in the preparation of this report.

 A diagnosis of CCA is suspected based upon a thorough clinical evaluation and identification of characteristic findings.
-A diagnosis may be confirmed by molecular genetic testing which detects FBN-2 mutations in approximately 75 percent of cases.
+A diagnosis may be confirmed by molecular genetic testing which detects FBN-2 gene mutations in approximately 75 percent of patients.

 The treatment of CCA is directed toward the specific symptoms that are apparent in each individual.
 Treatment may require the coordinated efforts of a team of specialists.
 Pediatricians, surgeons, cardiologists, orthopedists, and other health care professionals may need to systematically and comprehensively plan an affect child’s treatment.

 Physical therapy, often started during childhood, may be used to treat joint contractures.
 Physical therapy can improve joint mobility and lessen the effects of muscular hypoplasia.
 In many cases, joint contractures improve without treatment (spontaneously) as individuals grow older.
 However, in some cases, surgery may be necessary to treat contractures.
 Kyphoscoliosis is often progressive and severe and may necessitate treatment with braces or surgery.

 Many physicians recommend that individuals with CCA receive an echocardiogram to distinguish the disorder from Marfan syndrome and detect any heart defects that may potentially be associated with the disorder.
 During an echocardiogram, high-frequency sound waves are used to create a structural image of the heart and nearby tissue.

 A thorough eye (ophthalmologic) examination is recommended to detect any potential eye abnormalities that are sometimes associated with CCA.